richpeck/exception_handler/README.md

   <br />
   <img src="./readme/dev.png" />
   <br/>
-  Works by injecting our own <a href="app/controllers/exception_handler/exceptions_controller.rb">controller</a> into the <a href="https://guides.rubyonrails.org/configuring.html#rails-general-configuration"><code>exceptions_app</code></a> middlware hook.
+  <cite>Works by injecting our own <a href="app/controllers/exception_handler/exceptions_controller.rb">controller</a> into the <a href="https://guides.rubyonrails.org/configuring.html#rails-general-configuration"><code>exceptions_app</code></a> middlware hook.</cite>
   <br />--<br />
 </p>

 Rails' default error pages are **static HTML files**.

 Whilst most don't mind this, it bugged the hell out of me - culminating in the development of this gem.

-Over the past 4 years, we've added to the underlying infrastructure and ensured the system is able to operate with the latest version of Rails.
+Over the past [**4 years**](https://stackoverflow.com/questions/19103759/rails-4-custom-error-pages-for-404-500-and-where-is-the-default-500-error-mess/19279062#19279062), we've ensured the system is able to operate with the latest version of Rails.

 You're now welcome to enjoy the fruits of our labour - with one of the most popular, robust and versatile exception management gems for the Rails framework.

-To understand how it works, you need to appreciate how HTTP errors are handled...
+To understand how it works, you need to appreciate how **HTTP errors** are handled...

 ---